biancasantosphd/biancasantosphd.github.io/_pages/about.md

   - /about.html
 ---

-I’m an interdisciplinary marine scientist specializing in the social, ecological, and policy dimensions of environmental change on marine biodiversity.
+I’m an interdisciplinary marine scientist specialized in the social, ecological, and policy dimensions of environmental change on marine biodiversity.
 My expertise focuses on the complex interplay between climate-driven shifts in migratory marine species’ habitat use and the capacity of ocean governance frameworks to respond — from coastal waters to the high seas.
 I also examine the social implications of changing marine resources on small-scale fisheries to support more equitable and inclusive ocean policies at local and regional scales.

 <img src="https://biancasantosphd.github.io/images/tnc_copy.png" alt="Profile" style="float: left; margin: 0 15px 15px 0; pointer-events: none;"/>